gofiber/docs/blog/2026-02-15-fiber-v3-client-deep-dive.md

         },
     })
     if err != nil {
-        return c.Status(fiber.StatusBadGateway).JSON(fiber.Map{"error": "upstream unavailable"})
+        return c.Status(fiber.StatusBadGateway).JSON(fiber.Map{
+            "error": "upstream unavailable",
+        })
     }

     if resp.StatusCode() >= 500 {
-        return c.Status(fiber.StatusBadGateway).JSON(fiber.Map{"error": "upstream failed"})
+        return c.Status(fiber.StatusBadGateway).JSON(fiber.Map{
+            "error": "upstream failed",
+        })
     }

     return c.Status(resp.StatusCode()).Send(resp.Body())
 })
 ```

 The important part is not syntax.
-It is that upstream error semantics are explicit and consistent.
+It is that upstream error semantics are explicit: connection failures return 502, upstream 5xx errors return 502 with a generic message, and everything else forwards the upstream status.
+This pattern prevents leaking upstream error details to clients.

 ## Where to Introduce This First